ir4y/elm-dnd/README.md

 # elm-dnd

 This library allows you to build great UI with drag-and-drop simple.
-It is abstracting you from mouse events and other low-level staff.
+It is abstracting you from mouse events and other low-level stuff.
 You can operate high-level things such as draggable and droppable areas.

 The idea of package API is you should be able to wrap elements with `draggable meta` to add an ability to drag it.